johantre/JQLRepo/README.md

 # Pre-req's
 * jq command installed.
 Check if the jq command is in your PATH or accessible from cli.
 * Jira access.
 The scripts provided use a technical Q-account to update Jira JQL's.
-You need a technical Q-account and permission to update the JQL's in the json file. (see below) std input isn't required to fetch user:pass, as the script use a base64 encoded account for Jira access.
+You need a technical Q-account and permission to update the JQL's in Jira from the json file. (see below) std input isn't required to fetch user:pass, as the script use GitHub secrets to store user:pass. (more details in Remarks at the bottom)

 # Usage
 * In terminal cli